rackerlabs/rackspace-how-to/content/cloud-servers/faq-for-seamless-sign-on-between-myrackspace-and-the-cloud-control-panel.md

 3. Contact the Rackspace Support team by phone or ticket and ask them to make these changes on your behalf.

-#### What are the limitations of SSO?
+#### What are the limitations of seamless SSO?

-SSO has the following limitations:
+Seamless SSO has the following limitations:

 -   Tickets are not consolidated in one location.
 Cloud and dedicated support tickets are still handled in their respective interfaces.
 -   User management is not consolidated in one location.
 Cloud and MyRackspace users are still managed separately.
--   The following items are not available when you log in to the Cloud Control Panel from MyRackspace through SSO:
+-   The following items are not available when you log in to the Cloud Control Panel from MyRackspace through seamless SSO:
     -   Billing
     -   Usage Overview
     -   Account Settings